14 City Council members demand police reforms; reject Kenney's budget increases for department

 Mike Dunn, a Kenney administration spokesman, said in an email: "We appreciate Council’s detailed suggestions and are giving them serious consideration.
 We expect to have a more detailed response later today."

-Members of council dismissed Kenney’s proposed $14 million bump in the department’s budget.
-(Kenney called for hiking the police budget by $23 million in total.)
+Members of council dismissed Kenney's proposed $14 million bump in the department's budget.
+(Kenney called for hiking the police's budget by $23 million in total.)

-The police budget accounts for $760 million, or 15.5% of Kenney’s $4.9 billion proposed spending plan, and is tied with the spending on pensions for the largest expenditures in the budget.
+The police budget accounts for $760 million of Kenney's $4.9 billion proposed spending plan (15.5%), tied with the city's anticipated spending on pensions for the largest expenditures in the budget.

 Legislators called for redirecting that spending to other departments.